CartoDB/documentation/app/content/analytics-toolbox-bq/examples/a-nyc-subway-connection-graph-using-delaunay-triangulation.md

 Providing a good network connection between subway stations is critical to ensure an efficient mobility system in big areas.
 Let's imagine we need to design a well-distributed subway network to connect the stations of a brand-new subway system.
 A simple and effective solution to this problem is to build a Delaunay triangulation of the predefined stations, which ensures a good connection distribution.

 For this particular example we are choosing the New York city subway stations to build the cited triangulation.
-The following query will construct the triangulation using the `ST_DELAUNAYLINES` function from the processing module of the Spatial Extension.
+The following query will construct the triangulation using the `ST_DELAUNAYLINES` function from the processing module of the Analytics Toolbox.

 ```sql
 WITH data AS (